larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

   now work together with working group chairs to moderate disruptive behavior.

+The processes described in this document are solely applicable to IETF activities, and not to other related organizations, such as the Internet Research Task Force (IRTF), the Internet Architecture Board (IAB), the RFC Series Working Group (RSWG), the RFC Series Approval Board (RSAB), or the Independent RFC Submission Stream, without their explicit agreement.

 ## Terminology Note

 Below we use the term "administrator" to refer to the people who